far-7/far-7/README.md

 - 👋 Hi, I’m @far-7
 - 👀 I’m interested in full stack developer
 - 🌱 I’m currently learning c#/php
-- 📫 How to reach me on insta:- _.farisali
+- 📫  reach me on insta:- _.farisali

 <!---
 far-7/far-7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.